jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Sheaves on a base.md

 ### Stalks on a base and stalk-local properties are base-local

-We did everything above by limit arguments, but there's a different way to do this which tells us that all stalk-local properties of a sheaf are in fact base-local.
-In other words, the data of a sheaf on a base allows us to recover stalks, germs, and which germs are compatible.
+We did everything above by limit arguments, but these are a little bit sketchy because we're taking limits over diagrams that could be ridiculously large (still sets, but certainly uncountable).
+In practice, because the [[Algebraic geometry --- rising-sea/notes/The base of distinguished open sets|typical basis]] for the Zariski topology on a scheme is closed under intersections, these arguments will work without having to worry about set-theoretic considerations.
+However, there's a different way to do this — all stalk-local properties of a sheaf are in fact base-local, and thus we can determine stalks and [[Algebraic geometry --- rising-sea/notes/Stalk-local properties and compatible germs#_definition _ compatible germs|compatibility of germs]] on a basis.
+This allows us to recover all sections of a sheaf from its values on a basis and a whole sheaf from values on a basis satisfying base identity and gluability as above.

 >[!incomplete]